-Francesco (G1 - G) originally came to America aboard the Duca degli Abruzzi in June 1908.
-His destination was Scranton, Pennsylvania, home of his sister Giuseppa.
-He became a coal miner like many immigrants in that area and married Mary (G2 - G) Cavagnaro from nearby Scranton.
+Francesco (G1 - G) Gaudenzi originally came to America from the Port of Naples aboard the Duca degli Abruzzi in June 1908.
+His destination was Scranton, Pennsylvania, home of his sister Giuseppa.8 He became a coal miner like many immigrants in that area and married Mary (G2 - G) Cavagnaro who was born in Scranton.

 Evidence suggests that Mary's father, Giovanni Silvestro Cavagnaro, who was from Genoa, immigrated to the U.S. between 1886 and 1890.
-Her mother Geronima followed, along with the couple's three Italian born children, sailing aboard the passenger liner, La Bourgogne, from Le Havre, France (Le Havre was often a departure port for Italian immigrants from northern Italy, where Genoa was located) arriving in New York on September 28, 1891.
-Fortunately, Sandra's (G3 - G) ancestors were not aboard the La Bourgogne seven years later, as on July 4, 1898, the ship sank following a collision with the British ship Cromartyshire, just off of Halifax, Nova Scotia as it headed from New York back to France.
+Her mother Geronima (Bava) Cavagnaro followed, along with the couple's three Italian born children, sailing aboard the passenger liner, La Bourgogne, from Le Havre, France (Le Havre was often a departure port for Italian immigrants from northern Italy, where Genoa was located) arriving in New York on September 28, 1891.

+Fortunately, Sandra's ancestors were not aboard the La Bourgogne seven years later, as on July 4, 1898, the ship sank following a collision with the British ship Cromartyshire, just off of Halifax, Nova Scotia as it headed from New York back to France.
 Over 500 passengers and crew of the La Bourgogne perished.
+Sandra's maternal grandfather, Iginio Emiliani, came to America in 1901 aboard the S.S.
+La Champagne.
+Iginio did return to Sassoferrato to marry Giovanna Mercanti in September of 1909.
+A month after their marriage, the couple set sail back to America on the S.S.
+Romanic.

 Hearing stories of others' success abroad, more Italians followed their compatriots' example by traveling to the regions reputed to have the greatest financial returns.
-In time, Pennsylvania-the eventual home of the Montrone, Giancini, Gaudenzi and Emiliani families- joined New York, Louisiana, California, and Illinois as the top five states attracting these migrant workers.
+In time, Pennsylvania-the eventual home of the Montrone, Giancini, Gaudenzi and Emiliani families- joined New York, Louisiana, California, and Illinois as the top five states attracting these migrant workers.9